amdsleem/newtest/README.md

 # hello-world
-Hello World repository for Git tutorial
+Hello World repository for Git test
-This is an example repository for the Git tutorial on https://ww.w3schools.com
+This is an example repository for the Git test

-This repository is built step by step in the tutorial
+This repository is built step by step in the test